treevar/odysee-archive/README.md

 - Add `Notable Creations` field that contains custom text, that's used for finding popular posts
 - Continue to add channels

+### Running:
+There is a [script](authors/index.js) used for adding channels to the list.
+You must run `npm install` in the directory with the script before you can use it.

 ### Contributing:

 **Know of a channel that isn't on the list?** <br>